vdesabou/kafka-docker-playground-docs/docs/how-it-works.md

 ## 🔗 Connect image used

-The Kafka Connect image [used](https://github.com/vdesabou/kafka-docker-playground/blob/714b36289981f9fe8f699ae3eab9a508127b625e/environment/plaintext/docker-compose.yml#L80) in the playground is `vdesabou/kafka-docker-playground-connect`

-It is built [everyday](https://github.com/vdesabou/kafka-docker-playground-connect/actions) using the repository [vdesabou/kafka-docker-playground-connect](https://github.com/vdesabou/kafka-docker-playground-connect).

-It is either based on [`cp-server-connect-base`](https://hub.docker.com/r/confluentinc/cp-server-connect-base) for version greater than `5.3.0` or [`cp-kafka-connect-base`](https://hub.docker.com/r/confluentinc/cp-kafka-connect-base) otherwise.
+The Kafka Connect image is either based on [`cp-server-connect-base`](https://hub.docker.com/r/confluentinc/cp-server-connect-base) for version greater than `5.3.0` or [`cp-kafka-connect-base`](https://hub.docker.com/r/confluentinc/cp-kafka-connect-base) otherwise.

-Several tools are [installed](https://github.com/vdesabou/kafka-docker-playground-connect/blob/00f29069be566162a5be84d64637b3e1f9920f95/Dockerfile#L11-L15) on this image such as `openssl`, `tcpdump`, `iptables`, `netcat`, etc..
+Several tools are [installed](https://github.com/vdesabou/kafka-docker-playground/blob/5b7a6842e7d9e87242ca0b5948e1a70a7b4b80ce/scripts/utils.sh#L4) automatically on the image such as `openssl`, `tcpdump`, `iptables`, `netcat`, etc..

 If you're missing a tool, you can install it at runtime, some examples: